oracle/solaris-userland/README.md

 ## Getting the Bits
 The canonical repository internal to Oracle is stored in Mercurial, and is mirrored to an external Git repository on GitHub.
 In order to build or develop in the gate, you will need to clone it.
-You can do so with one of the following commands.
-Internal:
+For the external Git repository you can do so with the following command:

-    $ hg clone ssh://ulhg@userland.us.oracle.com//gates/gate /scratch/clone

-External:

     $ git clone https://github.com/oracle/solaris-userland /scratch/clone